weiyang-cf/logmagic-pack-my-orders-go/README.md

 ## Prerequisites

-Your system must Go installed.
+Install Go.
 This project is working on:

 ```bash
 go version go1.15.5